Lung cancer is a disease in which cancer cells grow in the lungs. The most common type of lung cancer include:

 Tests may include:

-- Biopsy—removal of a sample of lung tissue to be examined under a microscope
+- Biopsy —a sample of lung tissue is removed and looked at under a microscope

 - Chest x-ray